ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ![Matt Klein on Depth vs Breadth ICs](/assets/2024-01-06/matt-klein-quote.png)

-While I really love this insight of depth vs breadth, I personally think that there is more nuance to it.
+Although I appreciate the depth vs. breadth insight, I personally believe there's additional nuance to consider.

 ![Tradeoffs](/assets//2024-01-06/tradeoffs.png)

 * First off, I personally like to think of this breadth vs depth IC distinction as two ends of a spectrum rather than a dichotomy.

-* Context Acquisition and Influencing skills are always desirable in Individual Contributors, as are technical skills. **A score of zero in either dimension is never acceptable.**
+* Context Acquisition and Influencing skills are always desirable in Individual Contributors, as are technical skills. **A complete lack of proficiency in either dimension is never acceptable.**

-* However, in a role that requires deep technical specialization, a senior engineer is *more likely to get away* with the lack of influencing skills, compared to a role at a company where the hardest problems are more about the context about a business and the historical evolution of its systems rather than of purely technical nature.
+* Yet, in a role demanding deep technical specialization, a senior engineer can navigate successfully with a less pronounced emphasis on influencing skills, unlike in a role where the most challenging problems involve business context and the historical evolution of systems, rather than purely technical aspects.

-* There are a very few companies that require very senior ICs for deep technical roles.
-Most companies are tech-enabled, rather than deep tech companies.
-Technology is a means to an end.
-Tech is deployed to unlock non-tech business goals.
-And business goals are sensibly solved using fairly commoditized technologies.
+* The demand for roles requiring profound technical expertise is scarce among most companies, as their business needs typically lean towards more generalized positions.
+The majority of companies are tech-enabled, focusing on leveraging technology as a means to an end, rather than being inherently deep tech-oriented.
+Technology is deployed to meet business goals, which are pragmatically addressed using fairly commoditized technologies.

 * Deep-tech roles, and therefore the niche are very much a function of the novelty of a technology.
 (Cloud a decade ago, big data, blockchain etc a few years ago, LLMs etc nowadays).